What women need to know about a secure financial future

-It began by pointing out that women are becoming increasingly involved in personal finance.
-"Women control $8 trillion in assets in the U.S., and by 2020 are expected to control $22 trillion, according to TD Ameritrade Institutional, a division of TD Ameritrade Inc."
+An article in the online version of the Wall Street Journal a few years back called "Clients From Venus" pointed out that women are becoming increasingly involved in personal finance.
+As of 2012 women controlled "$8 trillion in assets in the U.S., and by 2020 are expected to control $22 trillion, according to TD Ameritrade Institutional, a division of TD Ameritrade Inc."

-Naturally the financial services industry is trying to figure out how to capture their share of this market.
+Naturally the financial services industry has been trying to figure out how to capture their share of this market.
 And as part of that attempt they'll study women to try to find out what works for them.

 The same WSJ article provides an interesting glimpse on how women relate to money and personal finance.
 "A 2010 Boston Consulting Group study found that women globally identified financial services as the industry they are most dissatisfied with on a service and product level.
 Those surveyed said the industry doesn't understand that women view money and wealth differently from men.
 For example, women don't seek to accumulate money, the study reported, but see it as a way to care for their families, improve their lives and find security."

 As someone who has worked in the area of personal finance for decades I can verify that women do look at money differently from men.
 And that there are some tools that can make it easier for women to manage their financial affairs.
 So let's look at some of those tools.

 Begin by selecting your goals.
 For most of us this is easy.
 Providing for our ongoing monthly needs.
 Saving for a vacation, car, house or baby.
 Saving for a college education.
 Saving for retirement.
 Some are short-term.
 Others may be decades away.